teckim/js-conference/README.md

 # JavaScript Conference Capstone Project

-> This is the first capstone project for microverse.
+> This is the first capstone project for microverse, the topic is JavaScript Global Conference orgnized by JS Nation.
+> This project is inpired from the [JS Nation website](https://jsnation.com/).

 ## Built With